 I love my current clients – this isn’t about them.
 But in the past, mainly when I was a freelance journalist, I have had to deal with a few clients that were very difficult.
 They went from profit to pain.

-Bad behaviour includes
+Bad client behaviour

 - Asking for more work without paying more

 - Insisting on changes even when I had strongly recommended against them

 - Epic delays in giving feedback

 - Feedback that was difficult to implement or (sometimes) understand